Twiztid discography

-American hip hop duo Twiztid, formed by and consisting of Michigan rappers Jamie "Madrox" Spaniolo and Paul "Monoxide" Methric, have released 16 full-length studio albums, 14 extended plays, and two mixtapes.
+American hip hop duo Twiztid, formed by and consisting of Michigan rappers Jamie "Madrox" Spaniolo and Paul "Monoxide" Methric, have released 17 full-length studio albums, 21 extended plays, 20 compilation albums and two mixtapes.
 Since their 1997 debut on Insane Clown Posse's Psychopathic Records label, the group have garnered a major cult following, providing guest appearances on numerous Psychopathic releases over their decade in the music industry, as well as joining fellow Psychopathic artists on the label's compilations and forming the supergroups Psychopathic Rydas and Dark Lotus.

 Twiztid left Psychopathic Records on December 12, 2012, and was announced by both ICP and Twiztid via Twitter and was reported via Faygoluvers.
 On September 12, 2014, INgrooves announced that Twiztid had formed the Majik Ninja Entertainment label.